How do I sign up for the CSA?

 How much does a share cost?

 You can purchase CSA cards in three amounts, $270 (we credit your card for $300, a 10% discount), $525 (we credit your card for $600, a 12% discount), and $685 (we credit your card for $800, a 14% discount).
-We ask that you spend your card down to below $50 by the end of the year.
+We ask that you try to spend your card down to below $50 by the end of the year.
 Your leftover funds rollover to the following season.
 If you run low on funds during the season, you may add more money to your card in $100, at a 5% discount.

 How does your CSA work?